Stove Help & Advice Home

 Worst case scenario chimney fires

-Chimney deposits are intumenscent and expand when heated.
+Chimney deposits are intumescent and expand when heated.
 In the worst case scenario they can expand to the extent that they block the chimney.
-The chimney fire will then seek oxygen from the nearest available source - usually the fireplace or stove - which means that the fire can come out of the bottom of the chimney.
+The chimney fire will then seek oxygen from the nearest available source - usually the stove or fireplace - which means that the fire can come out of the bottom of the chimney.

 In extreme cases where the integrity of the top of the chimney is already compromised the top courses of brick can blow off due to the pressures inside the blocked chimney.